glasswings/odin-calculator/COOKING-THIS-BRANCH.md

 - [ ]   implement clearing so that clearing `1 +` from the top of the stack puts you back in INPUT mode

+- [ ]   ensure that even the widest numbers can't overflow the display